apache/skywalking-python/docs/LogReporter.md

 `'%(asctime)s [%(threadName)s] %(levelname)s %(name)s - %(message)s'`

-If the layout is set to `None`, the reported log content will only contain the pre-formatted `LogRecord.message`(`msg % args`) without any additional styles and information.
+If the layout is set to `None`, the reported log content will only contain the pre-formatted `LogRecord.message`(`msg % args`) without any additional styles, information or extra fields.

 ### Transmit un-formatted logs
 You can also choose to report the log messages without any formatting.